Here you will find the answers to some of the most Frequently Asked Questions.

 Our short run digital print is up to 320 x 488mm

-Our wide format print is up to 1.6m wide in one piece the length can be up to 50m!
+Our wide format print is up to 1.6m wide.
+The length can be up to 50m in one piece!

 (Many materials can be tiled to achieve much larger sizes, details on request)